rutherford-nj/www.rutherfordboronj.com/farmers-market/index.md

 title: 'Farmers Market'
 ---

-# 2024 Farmers' Market
+# 2025 Farmers' Market

+Wednesday July 2nd - Wednesday October 29th

-**New location: Lincoln Park!**
+Lincoln Park

-Wednesdays 11:00am - 5:00pm   |    Saturdays 8:00am - 2:00pm
+Wednesdays 9:00am - 5:00pm   |    Saturdays 8:00am - 2:00pm

-Saturday July 6th - Wednesday October 30th

-The Rutherford Farmer’s Market is returning for its 27th season.
+The Rutherford Farmer’s Market is returning for its 28th season.
 The market is sponsored by the Borough of Rutherford.
 The governing body welcomes the opportunity to support regional farmers by allowing them to market quality products in our downtown area.

-**Vendors for this year include:**

-• [Lentini Farms](https://lentinifarms.com/) - Fresh produce and more!

-• [Living Bread Bakery](https://livingbreadbakery.com/) - Artisan sourdough breads, baked right here in Rutherford!

-• [Dr.Pickle (Wednesdays)](https://docpickle.com/) -   From pickles to peppers, olives, mushrooms & much more.

-Check back regularly as vendors are added!

-Vendors must be prequalified before registering.
+Thank you to [Lentini Farms](https://lentinifarms.com/) for returning for the 2025 season!

+**We are currently accepting vendor applications.** Vendors can choose from seasonal or daily registrations.

+Note: Vendors must be prequalified before registering.
+The Borough selects vendors that complement our brick and mortar businesses.
+The Borough does not allow food trucks at the market.
+The Borough will allow, on a limited basis, commercial food vendors or home bakers with a valid permit pursuant to N.J.A.C.
+8:24-11.1 who provide products.

 Please contact Kim Bogosian at communications@rutherfordboronj.com or 201-460-3022 for additional information.

 **[Health Department Forms For Food Vendors](/departments/health/forms/)**